LineageOS/lineage_wiki/pages/extracting_blobs_from_zips.md

 Proprietary blobs can be extracted either from a device already running LineageOS or from a LineageOS installable zip.
 In this guide we will describe the steps required to extract proprietary files from installable zips.

+Before beginning, it is required to know the difference between different types of OTAs:

+* **Block-based OTA**: the content of the system partition is stored inside of an `.img` file as binary data.

+* **Project Treble enabled block-based OTA**: the content of the system partition and vendor partition are each stored  inside of a seperate `.img` file as binary data.

-Before beginning, it is required to know the difference between block-based OTAs, file-based OTAs, and payload-based OTAs.
-In a file-based OTA the content of the system partition is available inside a folder of the zip named `system`.
-In a block-based OTA the content of the system partition is stored inside of a file as binary data.
-If your zip has no `system` folder or an almost empty `system` folder, and a file named `system.transfer.list` in its root, then what you have is a block-based OTAs.
+* **File-based OTA**: the content of the system partition is available inside a folder of the zip named `system`.

+* **Payload-based OTA**: the content of the system partition is stored as an `.img` file inside of `payload.bin`.

+If your zip has no `system` folder or an almost empty `system` folder, a file named `system.transfer.list` in its root, and not file named `vendor.transfter.list` in its root, then what you have is a block-based OTAs.
 Jump to [Extracting proprietary blobs from block-based OTAs](#extracting-proprietary-blobs-from-block-based-otas) in this case.

+If your zip has no `system` folder or an almost empty `system` folder, and a file named `system.transfer.list` in its root, as well as a similar missing `system/vendor` folder or almost empty `system/vendor` folder, and a file named `vendor.transfer.list` in its root, then what you have is a Project Treble enabled block-based OTAs.
+Jump to [Extracting proprietary blobs from Project Treble enabled block-based OTAs](#extracting-proprietary-blobs-from-project-treble-enabled-block-based-otas) in this case.

 If you have the entire content of the system partition inside the `system` folder and no `system.transfer.list`, then what you have is a file-based OTA.
 See [Extracting proprietary blobs from file-based OTAs](#extracting-proprietary-blobs-from-file-based-otas).

-You may also have a payload-based OTA, which is what your device will use if it uses the A/B partitioning system, the content of the partitions are contained in `.img` files that are compressed into a large `payload.bin` file in the root of the zip.
+You may also have a payload-based OTA, which is what your device will use if it uses the A/B partitioning system.
 If that is what you have, jump to [Extracting proprietary blobs from payload-based OTAs](#extracting-proprietary-blobs-from-payload-based-otas).

 ## Extracting proprietary blobs from block-based OTAs